 Celebration of Life services will be held June 1, 2019 at Belvidere United Church of Christ; Belvidere, NE at 10:30 AM.
 Pastor Kim Dunker is officiating.
 The family requests that you dress in bright colors and bring a big smile of great memories.
 The family requests no flowers and no sadness, just bring your love.
 Lunch will follow at the Belvidere Community Center.

-To send flowers to Georgianne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Georgianne (Evans) Williams, please visit our floral store.